Akinolaaa/Akinolaaa/README.md

 - 👋 Hi, I’m Akinola
-- 👀 I’m a software developer and machine learning engineer
+- 👀 I’m a software developer and machine learning/AI engineer enthusiast
 - 🌱
-- 💞
+- 💞 Working out and long walks
-- 📫 Reach me on <a src="www.linkedin.com/in/akinolaakinleye">linkedin/>
+- 📫 Reach me on <a src="www.linkedin.com/in/akinolaakinleye">linkedin</a>